justin-frandsen/justin-frandsen.github.io/_pages/research.md

 - How regularities in object placement are learned
 - How these regularities shape visual search
-- How statistical learning interacts with semantic knowledge, emotional valence, and task demands
+- How statistical learning interacts with semantic knowledge.

 ---